 These pieces are for a glow in the dark fashion show to take place at Belle Isle.
 I wanted to communicate a sense of "glow" while still appearing high-fashion.
 The collection includes an invitation to maintain an exclusive event, a fan to cool down on a summer evening, and a press pass to identify photographers and fashion bloggers.

-This letterpress piece is all about my love for Richmond, Virginia, where I have lived for four years.
+This letterpress piece is all about my love for Richmond, Virginia, where I lived for four years.
 I wrote a poem about my experience in Richmond and drew illustrations of homes typically seen in the Fan neighborhood.
 The split-fountain effect (blending colors) illustrates the change and creativity found in the city.
 The pop-up adds an element of surprise to the piece.

 Jonathan Adler Folio